-n (if any) in the Comments section. odate longer answers.
-NA Comments nformatio accomm N S dditional ir expand to Yes Answer all questions by entering an "X" (where appropriate) under "Yes," "No," or "NA," and filling in additional information (if any) in the Comments section In most instances, a "No" answer indicates an internal control weakness.
+Answer all questions by entering an "X" (where appropriate) under "Yes," "No," or "NA," and filling in additional information (if any) in the Comments section.
+In most instances, a "No" answer indicates an internal control weakness.
 The Comments section will expand to accommodate longer answers.

-Question GENERAL What is the fiscal status of the district?
-(Mark all that apply) ☐ Dependent ☐ Fiscally Accountable ☐ Fiscally Independent □ Basic Aid □ State Aid Is there a pattern of recurring audit findings, audit adjustments, compliance issues, internal control issues, or questioned costs?
+Tes No NA Comments o Ŧ Guestion GENERAL What is the fiscal status of the district?
+(Mark all that apply) Dependent □ Basic Aid □ State Aid Is there a pattern of recurring audit findings, audit adjustments, compliance issues, internal control issues, or questioned costs?
 A. BUDGET DEVELOPMENT REVENUE Pupil Data What method does the district use to project its enrollment and unduplicated pupil count for the current and subsequent years?
 What method does the district use to project ADA for the budget year and the two subsequent years?
 Are staff adequately trained to project revenues under the LCFF model?
 Explain the procedures in place to accurately record revenues from all sources.
 Who is responsible for monitoring the revenues, apportionments, and the end date of any voter-approved or state programs?
 Does the district routinely report CALPADS data by the due date?
 Does the district habitually amend data?
 Does the district report attendance data in a timely manner?
 Does the district habitually amend data?
 Grants Explain the process for preparing the budgets for state and federal grants.
-For example, does the district prepare a budget based on an estimate from the previous year or wait until they receive a grant letter?
+For example, does the district prepare a budget based on an estimate from the previous year or wait until